mxlint/mxlint-docs/docs/index.md

 - [MxLint Extension](https://github.com/mxlint/mxlint-extension): An extension for Mendix Studio Pro to help you lint your Mendix project during development.
 - [MxLint Rules](https://github.com/mxlint/mxlint-rules): A place to find and share your rules with the community.
 - [MxLint Docs](https://github.com/mxlint/mxlint-docs): This documentation you are reading right now.
 It also extracts documentation from the rules to provide you with a better experience in a single place.

+## Bugs and Contribution

+We welcome all to report bugs or even better contribute to MxLint.
+This can be done creating issues or Pull request towards the repositories listed above.

 ## Philosophy